Answering How MPLX May Weather The Energy Crisis

 Only a few days before, the world seemed completely clueless about OPEC's direction or resolve.

-Recently, Seeking Alpha announced that Mexico plus the United States announced production cuts of 1.0 million barrels a day.
+Recently, Seeking Alpha reported that Mexico plus the United States announced production cuts of 1.0 million barrels a day.
 An additional 5 million barrels a day are sought at least temporarily.
 As the war between nations on production continues, it is clear that a resolve to maintain crude oil pricing at some level above $20 is progressing with a real buy in.
 It will take some time.

-During one of the more recent daily briefings, President Trump made clear that if the world doesn't fix it, he will through tariffs.
+During one of the more recent daily briefings, President Trump made it clear that if the world doesn't fix it, he will through tariffs.
 Even with this resolve, it is best for the US to work with the world.
-If our crude oil pricing through tariffs is much higher than others, our energy exports will suffer likely becoming price uncompetitive.
+If our crude oil pricing through tariffs is much higher than others, our energy exports will suffer likely becoming price-uncompetitive.
 The likelihood of long-lasting significant volume deficits seems remote.

 Our Investment Thinking

-MPLX must make some decision concerning its cash usage for the next 4-8 quarters that will be different than envisioned a few weeks ago.
+MPLX must make some decisions concerning its cash usage for the next 4-8 quarters that will be different than envisioned a few weeks ago.
 It seems highly committed to finishing a few projects in the Permian Basis region.
 It believes that these are too important to future growth.

 The company seems to have some level of financial health with much of its gathering and production regions protected by hedges for at least the next year or two.
 Its DCF coverage of 1.4 shows significant cash cushions before changes in dividends would be forced.
 But it should also be noted that at the time of the call, it was unwilling to offer future financial guidance until it heard from the Midstream Committee on projections for 2020.